Litani River: Ancient and medieval periods

-Modern History
+1950s to 1960s

 From the early 1950s on, the potential of the Litani was recognized as a fundamental part of the technological infrastructure of Lebanon.
 The Litani River Authority (LRA) was established in 1954 and Selim Lahoud was named its president.
-Funding for the project was provided by the USA.
+Funding for the project was mainly provided by the World Bank.
 The first attempt to build the dam was not successful because of technical issues.
 During Fouad Chehab’s presidency the top management of the LRA was changed.
 Henry Naccache was appointed its president in june 1960 and Salah Halwani its general director.

 Under Naccache’s leadership, the LRA redressed the dam project and completed it in stages from 1962 through 1966.
 The dam was named the "Albert Naccache Dam" after Henry Naccache’s father and the lake was named Lake Qaraoun.
-The first attempt to drill the Awwali tunnel in 1958 having failed because of the extremely difficult soil composition, the LRA restarted and completed the work with the essential help of french experts.
+The first attempt to drill the Awwali tunnel in 1958 having failed because of the extremely difficult soil composition, the LRA restarted and completed the work with the essential help of French experts.
 The tunnel is 16km long.
 During this period, the LRA also completed the Abd El Al and Arcache hydroelectric power plants.
 In early 1967, work started on the Joun plant.

 Beset by all sorts of administrative and political hurdles and unable to overcome resistance against the vital irrigation projects, Naccache resigned from his position five times.
 Only the fifth was accepted in 1967.

+2020s

-The river has also been central in geopolitical discussions due to its proximity to Israel and its strategic significance in water politics.
+By 2022, the river had also become central in geopolitical discussions due to its proximity to Israel and its strategic significance in water politics.

+In March 2026, during the Lebanon war, Israeli Finance Minister Bezalel Smotrich called for Israel to annex Lebanese territory up to the Litani River after the war.
+Defense Minister Israel Katz said that the military would establish a buffer zone extending to the river until the threat posed by Hezbollah was eliminated and that all homes in Lebanese border villages would be destroyed.